-Shame is one of human natures’ most powerful learning motivators.
+Shame is one of human nature’s most powerful learning motivators.
 Shame focuses our attention on what we need to learn in order to not feel shame.
 Our innate emotional intelligence drives our mental activity so as to avoid feeling shame like our body intelligence drives our physical behavior to avoid feeling pain.
-When we feel shame our natural responsedirected emotional force motivates us to change our behavior in one of three ways:
+Our natural inclination to avoid shame motivates us to change our behavior in one of three ways:

 1) To overcome whatever we feel the shame is about.

 2) To avoid engaging in whatever we feel the shame is about.

 3) To demote the importance of whatever we feel the shame is about.

 These three often go round and round working out (learning) whether to ‘keep trying’ (overcome) or ‘give up’ (avoid or demote).